IBM/fms-dgt/fms_dgt/public/databuilders/secknowledge2/README.md

 ## Task Configuration

-The ReAlign task contains additional settings such as:
+The secknowledge2 task contains additional settings such as:

 - `seed_datastore` - the datastore configuration for the seed dataset.
 - `max_queries_per_instruction` - the maximum number of search queries to generate (or load from `search_queries_cache`) for each instruction.
 Defaults to 2.